Sigurd Rosted: Toronto FC

 On 31 January 2023, Brøndby IF announced that Rosted had left the club to sign for Major League Soccer club Toronto FC.
 Toronto FC announced the signing on 7 February, having using Targeted Allocation Money (TAM) for the transfer to sign Rosted to a three-year deal with an option for 2026.
 He made his debut for the Reds starting in a 3–2 defeat to D.C.
 United away at Audi Field on 26 February 2023.

 International career

-In 2017, he was called up to the Norwegian national team for the first time in his career, as a replacement for injured Tore Reginiussen before the friendly match against Sweden on 13 June.
+In 2017, he was called up to the Norway national team for the first time in his career, as a replacement for injured Tore Reginiussen before the friendly match against Sweden on 13 June.
 He played his first international match on 26 March 2018 in a friendly against Albania, scoring the only goal in a 1–0 win.
 He had been substituted in for Håvard Nordtveit in the 63rd minute.